 - The first input argument must be a string with the file name of the Modelica code, with Modelica file extension ".mo".
-If the Modelica file is not in the current directory of Python, then the file path must also be included. - The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package. - A third input argument is used if the Modelica model builds on other Modelica code, e.g. the Modelica Standard Library. - By default ModelicaSystem uses OMCSessionZMQ but if you want to use OMCSession then pass the argument useCorba=True to the constructor.
+If the Modelica file is not in the current directory of Python, then the file path must also be included. - The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package. - The third input argument is used to specify the list of dependent libraries e.g.,